MicrosoftDocs/PowerShell-Docs-DSC/dsc/docs-conceptual/dsc-2.0/getting-started/winGettingStarted.md

 > even when you're running a `localhost` configuration.
 To easily configure your environment
 > correctly, just run `Set-WsManQuickConfig -Force` in an elevated PowerShell Terminal.

-Configuration documents (MOF files) can be applied to the machineusing the [Start-DscConfiguration](/powershell/module/psdesiredstateconfiguration/start-dscconfiguration) cmdlet.
+Configuration documents (MOF files) can be applied to the machine using the [Start-DscConfiguration](/powershell/module/psdesiredstateconfiguration/start-dscconfiguration) cmdlet.